lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 preached almost exclusively to these communities in Appalachia.
-Indeed, as some scholars have noted, there seems to be a complex relationship between industrialization, greater mobility, social change, and the explosion of the holy roller revival in the South.lv These changing patterns of communication and transportation brought men like Hensley into contact with the Church of God and became the primary channels for spreading serpent handling.
+Indeed, as some scholars have noted, there seems to be a complex relationship between industrialization, greater mobility, social change, and the explosion of the holy roller revival in the South. [^55] These changing patterns of communication and transportation brought men like Hensley into contact with the Church of God and became the primary channels for spreading serpent handling.